fcsiba/DFLD/README.md

 dlib,cv2,cmake,numpy,scipy,imutils,threading,playsound,argparse,imutils and time.

-Once done go to dfld.py script then run it.
+Once done go to dfld.py script then run it your connected camera will be turned on and our DFLD project will start to run.